Ramith-Gunawardana/SM_Mobile/README.md

 # sm_mobile
-Mobile application to send data to Firebase Firestore database which will be displayed by a desktop application which is alsp built using Flutter.
+Mobile application to send data to Firebase Firestore database which will be displayed by a desktop application which is also built using Flutter.